 As you share your unused internet with the app, Honeygain pays you credits.
 You then cash out via PayPal once you earn at least $20 or you can choose the cryptocurrency JumpTokens to cash out immediately.

 How much you earn with apps like Honeygain depends on a few factors like where you live, how many devices you run, and your internet speed.
+However, if you have decent bandwidth speeds and live in North America or Europe, you might find this is a pretty effective money-making app.

 Overall, Honeygain is the most popular way to sell your internet connection.
 And the fact it pays you with cash or crypto and not just gift cards is a selling point.